Philanthropy & Tikkun Olam

 Recent reporting in Dallas business media helps fill in the arc.
 Equest began in 1981 with very modest resources and grew through moves, renaming, fundraising, accreditation, and sustained program building.
 It did not stay a founder-driven passion project forever.
 It became part of North Texas therapeutic and nonprofit life.

-That is the real measure of success in this kind of work.
+That is the better measure of success in this kind of work.

 Many charitable ideas are emotionally persuasive at small scale.
 Far fewer survive long enough to serve thousands of clients, train staff, maintain horses, meet accreditation standards, attract volunteers, and adapt to changing therapeutic needs.
 Equest did.